ishtriestocode/breast-cancer-prediction/README.md

 ## Acknowledgments

-Special thanks to [data source] for providing the dataset.
+Special thanks to kaggle.com for providing the dataset.